Nikon D3300 vs Olympus PEN-F

 With 24MP, the D3300 offers a higher resolution than the PEN-F (20.2MP), but the D3300 nevertheless has larger individual pixels (pixel pitch of 3.91μm versus 3.34μm for the PEN-F) due to its larger sensor.
-However, the PEN-F is a somewhat more recent model (by 2 years) than the D3300, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the PEN-F is a much more recent model (by 2 years) than the D3300, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

 Unlike the D3300, the PEN-F has the capacity to capture high quality composite images (40MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).